 The following video demonstrates Adobe Experience Platform Web SDK and Adobe Experience Platform Edge Network in action.
 The video example uses a single call to Adobe which sends data to Experience Platform, Analytics, Audience Manager, and Target.

 This product is constantly evolving and growing to support more and more use cases.
-To keep up with the latest, check out our supported use-cases board.
-We keep this up to date with the use cases we currently support and the ones we are working on to enable you to make the best decisions possible.
+To keep up with the latest and see what we currently support, see the supported use cases page.
+This page lists the use cases we currently support, with links to more information when available.